What is the quickest way to treat bad breath?

 - Moisten a dry mouth by drinking water

 When these situations do not help you in the spur of the moment, you may have a more chronic condition called halitosis.
 Additionally, certain medical conditions can result in bad breath, and the odor may indicate a more serious issue that needs to be addressed.
 However, in most cases, bad breath can be addressed with the care of a dental professional.
 Drs.
-Keri Smith and David Hiebert find that many chronic cases of bad breath are caused by poor oral health care.
+Keri Smith find that many chronic cases of bad breath are caused by poor oral health care.
 Patients should make sure to brush and floss their teeth after every meal.
 Conditions such as periodontal disease may also contribute to bad breath, so treatment may help in reversing the problem long-term.

 Work with a dental team that cares about your oral health

 Drs.
-Keri Smith and David Hiebert of NW Heights Dental in Portland, OR are committed to helping patients achieve better oral health and wellness—while addressing common complains such as bad breath.
+Keri Smith of NW Heights Dental in Portland, OR are committed to helping patients achieve better oral health and wellness—while addressing common complains such as bad breath.
 If you are interested in working with a quality team of professionals for your oral health and wellness, call our team at (503) 646-1463 today.
 The practice is located at 975 NW Saltzman Road and accepts new patients and families.

 Posted in: Uncategorized